o-x-e-y/libdof/README.md

     the `main` layer, this means that if you pressed the first (starting top-left) and second `k` together, they output the repeat key.
 Index `0` and `1` are equivalent here, and do not have to be specified.

+* `magic{}`: Allows you to specify magic key(s) for the layout.
+Every magic key has a label, which has a map inside.
+You can then specify rules as being `"leading": "output after magic press"`.

 For all of these, it might be worth it to check out the [example dofs](https://github.com/O-X-E-Y/libdof/tree/main/example_dofs).